 If you could use something a bit more practical to help your business, we’ve put together some pointers for you.

 This is not intended to be exhaustive, as every industry and organisation will have their own needs.
 You should also consider having a continuous review process in place for the next few months, however we wanted to help you out, in the hope that it supports you in going in the right direction.
+(Note: a new window will open to take you to sharekits.com which is where our free resources are held)

 In the project world, lessons learned is usually an activity which would formally take place towards the completion of a project, to identify any insights gained that can be applied on future projects, albeit lessons learned may also be identified and documented at any point during the project lifecycle.